Menu

 Welcome, High School Seniors!

-Just like most other schools, BCC offers an extensive slate of online and hybrid courses.
+Just like most schools, BCC offers an extensive slate of online and hybrid courses.
 The credits you earn here will still be valid in a semester or a year, and the MassTransfer program ensures those credits will transfer directly to many traditional four-year programs.
 If you think you might be interested in transferring to MCLA, UMass or another public college, check out the Commonwealth Commitment program to learn where you can go after BCC, with less student debt.

 Get Started!

-Apply Today!
+Apply Now

 Check out BCC's College Catalog to learn about the wide array of associate degrees and certificates we offer: